FIWARE-Ops/docs.academy/docs/transcripts/introduction-to-fiware.md

 multiple domains.

 So what's the concept of FIWARE?
 What if there were a standard API for accessing context information?
-A universal standard for context context information.
+A universal standard for context information.
 You will have a situation where if you are supplying data in a neutral standard, you could have two separate cities (both of these cities happen to have a FIWARE web-based solution) who are offering their data to third parties, which would then be able to know that the data is in a standard format.
 So if you, in this case you're trying to solve the _"final mile problem"_ where you don't know where to go because you don't know where the parking spaces are or if parking spaces could be defined in a vendor-neutral standard, it doesn't matter what the low-level sensors are - whether they're different in these two cities - it means that you have an overall idea of this is how things are overall in this system - so that when your mobile phone goes to one of these two cities, you can say, okay, switching on where the car parking spaces - tell me what's going on.
 You can also get a situation where we don't care within FIWARE what the low level IoT protocol is being used.
 There are different competing IoT platforms which have got perfectly valid reasons to exist, because they might be low energy, they might be specific to domains, they might be solving a specific problem, however, if you can have an overriding context data layer above it - then you can get things like this one API call which we've got on the top of the screen - saying we can get data by just having stuff on a well-known endpoint - v2 - entities - slash - then the name of the entity itself, its ID, followed by the rest of the information.
 So this is getting the present sensor value of that lamp1 - this URL is part of the NGSI v2 definition, which is an open API specification for context data.
 The whole point being that you can use this standard, so you will be able to retrieve values from a sensor.
 We're just making a GET request which is obviously very simple if you're a web developer.
 Similarly if you want to actuate devices it's just simply a PUT request.
 It's not difficult to get these sort of things to happen, we can just switch on a water sprinkler by doing again an NGSI call using HTTP - just a standard PUT HTTP verb, and it's got a well-known URL saying for this particular attribute, of that particular entity, change that value.
 So activation becomes a side-effect effectively of just changing whatever we're doing with the end user interface. it means you have a very simple API. if we have this situation where you have a common context layer, you are able to interchange the information around the system quite easily, and you are reducing the silos within our system.
 So you have a situation where you can have common authorization policies, you can have possibilities of selling your data (if you wish) because you'll be doing it from the NGSI standards to whatever data standard you're using for monetization.

 Now the concept here has been picked up by the European Commission and we've been given a rubber stamp as one of the building blocks for connecting Europe facility - which means that someone out there thinks that actually this idea is